 1. Don’t bite off more than you can chew!

 I’d rather have one good idea and the time/energy to implement it, then 100 good ideas that never see the light of day.
 I was so excited about the potential of blogging as a way to express my interests and learn so much more about our world, that I went out and set-up about a dozen blogs.
 Yes, that is just like something I would have done as a child.
 I remember trying to open up all the Christmas presents at the same time.
 Guess I liked the “rush” I got from all the excitement or something, but don’t do as I did.
 Rather, set up one blog at a time so all of your hard work will complement itself.
 Focus your energy towards one blog and do that one blog very well.
+This includes making sure that your blogging site is very well maintained.
+Consequentially, you should be willing to question whether you’re with the right web host for your needs.
+There are many different providers out there, this makes it even hard to find the best one for you.
+Unbiased comparisons will be the easiest way to do this.
+I recently stumbled across a Siteground vs Bluehost comparison that was very informative.

 2. Regular posting is more important than high frequency!